evgeniya1/crude_oil_price_prediction/README.md

 For regression problem the original price in USD is log-transformed and leveled/detrended, so that it lies within (-1,1) interval, to avoid scaling issues for growing over time and large differences in magnitude.
 After that the data is smoothed (using savgol_filter from scipy.signal package) to filted noise which leads to better prediction results.
 For instance, in case of ARIMA model discussed below mean absolute percentage error drops from 5.5 % (for raw data) to 4.4 % (smoothed data).

-## Forecast one month ahead using two years of data
+## Regression problem: forecast one month ahead using two years of data

 ### Facebook Prophet